10 Tips for Choosing an IT Support Provider in Philadelphia

 A local customer opinion goes a long way when shopping around in the IT industry.
 A Philadelphia-based IT provider should be able to offer local customer references.
-Do your due dilligence - start calling and ask questions.
+Do your due diligence - start calling and ask questions.
 It's worth the extra effort, giving you valuable, customer-based perspectives on the provider’s performance, quality, experience and overall services.
 (Read what Vulcan Spring & Manufacturing in Telford, PA has to say about their IT support).

 3. Deep Bench of IT Experts

 Many IT providers out there claim to be “the biggest” and “the best” – but how do you know it’s not all smoke and mirrors?
 Look for a company that hires selectively to ensure quality service and consistent communication throughout their entire organization.
 Consultants should be certified across multiple vendors and the latest technologies (i.e. cloud, cybersecurity) for you to feel your environment is in the best hands.
-In addition, make sure that that your IT partner ensures that more than one consultant is familar with your environment and network to cover for sickness, vacation, unforseen circumstances.
+In addition, make sure that that your IT partner ensures that more than one consultant is familiar with your environment and network to cover for sickness, vacation, unforeseen circumstances.
 At iCorps Technologies, we adhere to a “shadow rotation model” which provides our clients with a deep bench of consultants who understand their specific IT environment and needs, ensuring business continuity in spite of staff changes.